-Water pressure regulators take the water as it is delivered by the water district, and regulates it to between 50 and 70 psi.
+Water pressure regulators take the water as it is delivered by the water district, and regulate it to between 50 and 70 psi.
 The pieces in the water pressure regulator that reduce the water pressure are made of rubber and metal.
 Over a period of time, they can fail.
-When the water pressure regulator fails, water pressure to the home is allowed to increase.
-This puts a strain on valves, hoses and appliances that they were not designed to withstand.
+When the water pressure regulator fails, water pressure in the home is allowed to increase.
+This puts a strain on valves, hoses, and appliances that they were not designed to withstand.
 Unchecked, excessive water pressure may cause a rupture in the supply lines or valves.

-Emergency shut off valves are valves located under your kitchen and bathroom sinks, at your washing machine, at the toilet, and refrigerator icemaker.
-There are emergency shut off valves for both hot and cold water.
-Most emergency shut off valves are of the gate variety and are made of materials that may fail over time.
-Replacement of theses valves is recommended when they are showing signs of leaking or they have "frozen" in the open position - meaning they can't be turned one way or the other.
+Emergency shut-off valves are valves located under your kitchen and bathroom sinks, at your washing machine, at the toilet, and refrigerator icemaker.
+There are emergency shut-off valves for both hot and cold water.
+Most emergency shut-off valves are of the gate variety and are made of materials that may fail over time.
+Replacement of these valves is recommended when they are showing signs of leaking or they have “frozen” in the open position – meaning they can’t be turned one way or the other.